webNpro/InsForge/docs/insforge-instructions-sdk.md

 ## What Insforge OSS Does

-Backend-as-a-service with database, authentication, and file storage.
+Backend-as-a-service with database, authentication, file storage, out of box AI abilities

 **Key Concept**: InsForge replaces your traditional backend - implement business logic by calling database operations directly.
 Instead of building API endpoints, use our database API as your application's backend.

 ## Critical Rule: Check Metadata First

 Before ANY database operation, call `get-backend-metadata` to get the current database state.

 ## When to Use SDK vs MCP Tools